Sector Update: Consumer Stocks Decline in Afternoon Trading

-Consumer stocks fell Thursday afternoon with the Consumer Staples Select Sector SPDR Fund (XLP) shedding 0.4% and the Consumer Discretionary Select Sector SPDR Fund (XLY) dropping 1.3%.
+Consumer stocks were retreating Wednesday afternoon, with the Consumer Staples Select Sector SPDR Fund (XLP) shedding 0.5% and the Consumer Discretionary Select Sector SPDR Fund (XLY) falling 1.4%.

-In corporate news, Advance Auto Parts (AAP) shares tumbled 16%.
-The company reported a bigger-than-expected drop in fiscal Q2 earnings and cut its full-year outlook, while announcing the sale of its Worldpac wholesale business to funds managed by Carlyle (CG) for $1.5 billion in cash.
+In corporate news, J.M.
+Smucker (SJM) lowered its fiscal 2025 guidance amid a slowdown in the convenience channel, while the food producer unexpectedly advanced Q1 earnings year over year.
+Its shares dropped 4.5%.

-Peloton (PTON) shares surged 36% after the company posted a surprise gain in fiscal Q4 revenue and forecast gross margin expansion in fiscal 2025.
+Abercrombie & Fitch (ANF) shares tumbled 19%.
+The company reported stronger-than-expected fiscal Q2 results while raising its full-year sales growth target, but Chief Executive Fran Horowitz said the apparel retailer is facing an "increasingly uncertain environment."

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.